TedZhangHao/Few-shot-Time-series-Classification/README.md

 ## Acknowledgement
 We employed the benchmark models (code, including layers and utils) form tsai (https://github.com/timeseriesAI/tsai) and Time-series-Library (https://github.com/thuml/Time-Series-Library) for convenient usage.

-The experiment dataset is provided by Key Laboratory of Machine Intelligence & System Control, Ministry of Education.
+The experiment dataset is provided by Shandong University Key Laboratory of Machine Intelligence & System Control, Ministry of Education.

 I am especially grateful to my advisor Teng Li, who proffers tremendous supports to this work.